ycl6/Simple-R-gists/plotReducedDimLR/README.md

 #### Show expression of 2 genes (not necessary a LR pair)

--   Use `lr_desc` to change legend title.
+-   Use `lr_desc` to change legend titles.
--   Use `lr_sep` to change how the genes are separated in title.
+-   Use `lr_sep` to change how the genes are separated in plot title.

 ``` r
 plotReducedDimLR(sce.pbmc, "TSNE", c("MS4A1","NKG7"), lr_desc = c("B cell","NK cell"),